 Ralph J. Bitzer MDIA Opportunities Scholarship

-Awarded to up to 12 students per year who have applied and been accepted, or are planning to apply, for a MDIA Global Opportunities course in spring, summer and/or fall.
+Awarded to up to 12 students per year who have applied and been accepted, or are planning to apply, for a MDIA Global Opportunities course during the upcoming summer semester or the fall, spring, or summer semesters during the next academic year.
 Students must provide proof of acceptance in course before funds can be awarded.
-This scholarship is based on financial need and does not require FAFSA.
+This scholarship is based on financial need but it does not require having FAFSA on file.
+Courses eligible for this award include, but are not necessarily limited to, OHIO-IN-LA; SXSW; OHIO Summer Screenwriting & Documentary Storytelling; Storytelling, Technology, and Digital Media in Theme Parks; MDIA Summer Music Industry Masterclass; MDIA Production Masterclass (Austin/NYC).
+Please note that other MDIA Global Opportunities courses may also qualify.
 For more information on these programs, please visit the Office of Global Opportunities website.

 Patricia Cooper OHIO-in-LA Scholarship